ploetz-zeller/symbio-documentation/docs/admin/administration/permissions/permissions-maintenance-extension.md

     Example: The permissions of a new branch in the process structure should be differentiated for specific users or user groups.
 The existing access rights (e.g. Viewer rights) of the remaining employees remain unchanged.

-### 3. Create permission types
+### 3. Create specific permission types

-Click on __New__ to create new permission types, of course only usable for the selected element.
-It is recommended to create a permission type for each applicable permission set.
+Click on __New__ to create specific permission types, of course only usable for the selected element.
+It is recommended to create a specific permission type for each applicable permission set.

 ![screen](./media/permission-types.png)